drashland/.github/CONTRIBUTING.md

 # Contributing to [Drash Land](https://github.com/drashland/)

+Contributors are always welcomed!

-___This document was last updated on November 8, 2020.
+___This document was last updated on November 22, 2020.
 Please review this document if you have not reviewed it on or after this date.___

 ## Table of Contents